-Migraine is a chronic neurologic disease that is recurrent in nature and classically presents as moderate-tosevere head pain lasting on average from 4 to 72 hours.
+Migraine is a chronic neurologic disease that is recurrent in nature and classically presents as moderate-to-severe head pain lasting on average from 4 to 72 hours.
 It is typically unilateral with a pulsating quality, accompanied by nausea, vomiting, photophobia, and/or phonophobia, and may be preceded by aura that consists of sensory, motor, or language symptoms.
 The involvement of the trigeminovascular system (TVS) is broadly accepted, however the pathophysiology of migraine, both episodic and chronic, is not fully understood.

-According to the International Classification of Headache Disorders (ICHD), 3rd edition (beta version) chronic migraine is defined as headache occurring on 15 or more days/month for more than 3 months, which, on at least 8 days/month, has the features of migraine headache.
+According to the International Classification of Headache Disorders (ICHD), 3rd edition (beta version)3 chronic migraine (CM) is defined as headache occurring on 15 or more days/month for more than 3 months, which, on at least 8 days/month, has the features of migraine headache.

-- Chronic migraine is the most commonly used term to indicate a progression from or complication of migraine; however, the ICHD-3 definition of chronic migraine is more indicative of migraine that retains its clinical characteristics but with an increase in the number of headache days. - First-line prophylactic agents are propranolol, amitriptyline, and topiramate; valproic acid and its derivatives are first line for men and for women who do not have childbearing potential.
+- CM is the most commonly used term to indicate a progression from or complication of migraine; however, the ICHD-3 definition of CM is more indicative of migraine that retains its clinical characteristics but with an increase in the number of headache days. - First-line prophylactic agents are propranolol, amitriptyline, and topiramate; valproic acid and its derivatives are first line for men and for women who do not have childbearing potential.
 The choice among migraine prophylactic agents depends upon individual patient factors and comorbid conditions.
-For patients with chronic migraine who have failed treatment with first-line agents, second-line pharmacologic agents include: onabotulinumtoxinA injections, CGRP antagonists (subcutaneous erenumab, fremanezumab, or galcanezumab), or verapamil, other beta blockers, gabapentin, magnesium, riboflavin, candesartan, and other tricyclic antidepressants (AHS, 2019).
+For patients with chronic migraine who have failed treatment with first-line agents,

+- second-line pharmacologic agents include: onabotulinumtoxinA injections, CGRP antagonists (subcutaneous erenumab, fremanezumab, or galcanezumab), or verapamil, other beta blockers, gabapentin, magnesium, riboflavin, candesartan, and other tricyclic antidepressants (AHS, 2019).
 8 - Alternatives for those who fail treatment with first and second-line agents: Third-line agents include feverfew, tizanidine, memantine, pregabalin, cyproheptadine, and zonisamide. - Treatments for patients refractory to conventional treatment (e.g., management of lifestyle and headache triggers or acute or preventive migraine medication) include neuromodulatory therapies, such as GONB, occipital or vagal nerve stimulation, transcranial magnetic stimulation, and surgical decompression of the GON (Weatherall, 2015; Su and Yu, 2018).
-At the present time, there are no migraine-related standardization of GONB treatment protocols (Hayes, Dec 2020).
+At the present time, there are no migraine-related standardization of GONB treatment protocols (Hayes, Sep 2019). - National Institute for Health and Clinical Excellence (NICE)